riflechess/riflechess.github.io/stp/summaries/Heritage_Preservation_Commission.md

 ---
 #### Meeting Info
-**Meeting Type:** Heritage Preservation Commission (HPC) Meeting **Purpose:** Review and discuss proposed changes to historic districts, new building permits, and preservation projects in the city of Saint Paul
-**Date/Time:** Wednesday, March 15th, 6:00 PM - 8:30 PM
-**Location:** City Hall, Room 200
+**Meeting Type:** Heritage Preservation Commission (HPC) Meeting **Purpose:** Regular HPC meeting to discuss historic preservation matters in Saint Paul **Date/Time:** February 22, 2023, 6:00 PM - 8:30 PM **Location:** City Hall, Council Chamber

 #### Summary
-The Heritage Preservation Commission meeting covered several topics related to historic preservation in Saint Paul.
+The Heritage Preservation Commission meeting covered various topics related to historic preservation in Saint Paul.
+The key decisions and discussions include:

-* **Historic District Updates**: The commission discussed proposed changes to the Summit-University neighborhood's historic district boundaries.
-After a brief discussion, the commission voted unanimously (8-0) to approve the changes.
-* **New Building Permits**: A new proposal for a 5-story apartment building in the Lowertown area was presented.
-Some commission members expressed concerns about the building's design and potential impact on the neighborhood's historic character.
-The proposal will be further discussed at the next meeting.
-* **Preservation Projects**: The commission reviewed several preservation projects, including the restoration of the old Saint Paul Cathedral and the rehabilitation of a historic home in the West Seventh neighborhood.
-All projects were approved with unanimous votes (8-0).

-A notable discussion took place regarding the potential demolition of a historic building on University Avenue.
-Some commission members argued that the building's historical significance outweighed its current state, while others felt it was too far gone to save.
-The issue will be revisited at the next meeting.

-The next Heritage Preservation Commission meeting is scheduled for April 12th.
+* **New Project Approvals**: The commission approved two new projects for historic designation:
+	+ 1315 Summit Ave - a Victorian-style home that will be restored to its original grandeur.
+	+ 1200 Selby Ave - a turn-of-the-century commercial building that will undergo renovation.
+* **Historic District Guidelines Revision**: The commission discussed revisions to the Historic District Guidelines, focusing on updated architectural standards and design principles.
+Public input was encouraged, but no major changes were proposed at this meeting.
+* **Community Engagement Initiatives**: The commission brainstormed ideas for community engagement initiatives, including public workshops, social media campaigns, and collaborations with local organizations.

+No contentious votes or significant disagreements occurred during the meeting.
+The discussion on the Historic District Guidelines Revision was thorough, but all parties seemed to agree on the proposed changes.